kevykim/Airbb-project/README.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
-        "address": "Street address is required",
+        "name": "Name must be 60 characters or less", "about": "About must be 50 characters or more", "type": "Type must be 'Online' or 'In person'", "private": "Private must be a boolean",
         "city": "City is required",
         "state": "State is required",
-        "country": "Country is required",
-        "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
-        "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price per day is required"
       }
     }
     ```

-### Add an Image to a Spot based on the Spot's id
+### Add an Image to a Group based on the Group's id

-Create and return a new image for a spot specified by id.
+Create and return a new image for a group specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must belong to the current user
+* Require proper authorization: Current User must be the organizer for the group
 * Request
   * Method: POST
-  * URL: /api/spots/:spotId/images
+  * URL: /api/groups/:groupId/images
   * Headers:
     * Content-Type: application/json
   * Body: